nikkikobako/MS1-Go-Vegan/README.md

 #### Amendments to Wireframes
 Since creating the wireframes, as part of testing I have amended to improve the user experiance as follows
 * For the large screen recipe page I amended to have 2 recipes per row, as the page looked very empty
-* For all sizes for the why go vegan page I have renoved the scroll option for the text
+* For all sizes for the why go vegan page I have removed the scroll option for the text as not a good UX experiance
 * For the tablet screen why go vegan page I have amended to the same as mobile 1 column width as the screen looked to crowded
-* For the XL screen on the why page I added collapsable buttons as the text was different sizes
+* For the XL screen on the why page I added collapsable buttons as the text was different sizes and the buttons give a uniform view

 :house:[ Table of Content](#home)